jianxun-p/jianxun-p.github.io/src/wifi-controlled-robot/engineering-log.md

 ---

 ### What was done
-I configured my VS code for Arduino.
+I configured my VS Code for Arduino.
 I wrote a lot of code for the communication between the controller and the robot.
 I tested the communication and execution of commands.
 Then, I had made huge amounts of changes to the code for better communication supporting commands, messages, data etc…

 During the winter break, Henry had typed out the documentation for the summative assignment.
 In the six hundred words documentation, he briefly mentioned the history of the technology, current and future applications and technology, as well as the possible improvements.

 ### Brainstorm/Reflection
 The choice of IDE is important in a project, especially in a large project.
 The coder (me) had to spend most of my time with the IDE to code.
 An efficient IDE would save a lot of time and energy.
-The Arduino IDE had a very limited amount of functionalities compared to VS code.
+The Arduino IDE had a very limited amount of functionalities compared to VS Code.
 I found it annoying scrolling through the code that I didn’t want to look at.
-However, with VS code, it shows the declarations when the mouse hovers over it and jumps to the line of code I wanted to see with a single click.
+However, with VS Code, it shows the declarations when the mouse hovers over it and jumps to the line of code I wanted to see with a single click.

 ### Issues and Fixes
 It was not able to send messages and data.
 To solve this problem, the controller has to send an extra byte stating the type (command, message or data) of the data before sending the actual data.